shliamin/Genome-Assembler/README.md

 ## Error Correction

-As you may have noticed in the identification of antibiotic resistances, the real reads are affected by sequencing errors.
+As we may have noticed in the identification of antibiotic resistances, the real reads are affected by sequencing errors.
 These can complicate the analysis or even lead to misinterpretations of the data.

 One way to correct these errors is the k-mer spectrum.
 It is assumed that because there is a large coverage with mostly correct reads, every sequenced k-mer should be represented several times in different reads.
 If a k-mer appears significantly less often than the other k-mers, it is probably not due to a mutation (which should be covered by several reads and whose k-mer should therefore appear several times) but due to a sequencing error.